ryan-weaverr/CPSC-4030-Project/taskTracker.md

 Ryan - Changing/shifting bar graph to display wins for each team over the years

-Blue - Creating a line graph to display the number of wins for each team over the years
+Blue - Creating a map with circles that relate to the percentage of games won